 Individuals in this category end up with excess skin on their flanks, backs, and abdominal regions.
 Also described as the lower body lift, the circumferential body lift technique works like the tummy tuck.
 It flattens the stomach and lifts the back, flank, buttocks, and lateral thighs.

 An incision is made by the surgeon that covers the whole circumference of the torso of the patient.
 The surgeon then gets rid of the excess fat or skin and tautens the muscles.
-He can also lift the buttocks and outer thighs, and may create new navel.
+He can also lift the buttocks and outer thighs, and may create a new navel.

 Benefits and Side Effects of Tummy Tuck